 Applications from individuals with non-standard qualifications, industry professional qualifications, relevant work or life experience and who can demonstrate the ability to cope with and benefit from degree-level studies are welcome and considered on an individual basis.

-Year 3 - An option for many students that provides opportunities for students to gain experience in the UK and internationally.
+In this year an option for many students that provides opportunities for students to gain experience in the UK and internationally.

 Option Modules: (choose one)